hrocco25/seir-project-one/readme.md

 This is a rough estimate of my time and will keep better track next project but wanted to document what I remembered.

 * It took me a 8 hours to wire frame and design the site in html and css.
+I also made it mobile first.
 * I spent some time doing pseudo code but I did not keep track of that time.
 * I spent time getting the first question to respond to click events and change colors.
 I didn't end up using most of the function.
 * It took me a day to figure out how to switch question so it only displays one question at a time.